-SECTION I - MEETINGS OF THE CONGREGATION
+SECTION I(B) - MEETINGS OF THE CONGREGATION

-45. (1) Subject to rules, meetings of the congregation shall be called from the pulpit at a public service of the congregation -

-- (a) by the authority of the Kirk Session, for such purposes as the Session may determine; and - (b) when directed by the Presbytery, or by a superior court, to consider any matter mentioned in the direction.

-(2) In every case of a special meeting of a congregation, the notice convening it shall specify the business to be transacted; and no business except that specified shall be brought before the meeting.

-(3) Rules may make such further provision as the Assembly may consider proper with respect to meetings of the congregation, including provisions regarding the holding of, or the procedure to be followed in or in connection with and the keeping of records of such meetings, and may make different provision for Annual Meetings and special meetings.

-46. Meetings of the congregation may be called for the following purposes -

-- (a) to consider the state of religion and needs of the community; - (b) to promote the cause of missions, Christian training and co-operation, or otherwise advance the Lord's work; - (c) to foster Church fellowship in the life and work of the congregation; - (d) to choose a minister, ruling elders or members of the Congregational Committee; - (e) to authorise transactions affecting the congregational organisations or agents; - (f) to authorise transactions affecting the congregational ownership of, interest in, or plans for, any lands or buildings; - (g) to appoint, remove or accept the resignation of trustees of the congregational property; (See App.
-6C) - (h) to appoint independent examiners or auditors for the congregational accounts in accordance with the requirements of charity law; - (i) to contribute to, or authorise the raising of, special funds for congregational or other religious or charitable objects; or - (j) for such other objects as the Kirk Session may determine.
+- 45. (1) Subject to rules, meetings of the congregation shall be called from the pulpit at a public service of the congregation - - (a) by the authority of the Kirk Session, for such purposes as the Session may determine; and - (b) when directed by the Presbytery, or by a superior court, to consider any matter mentioned in the direction. - (2) In every case of a special meeting of a congregation, the notice convening it shall specify the business to be transacted; and no business except that specified shall be brought before the meeting. - (3) Rules may make such further provision as the Assembly may consider proper with respect to meetings of the congregation, including provisions regarding the holding of, or the procedure to be followed in or in connection with and the keeping of records of such meetings, and may make different provision for Annual Meetings and special meetings. - (4) Normally both Communicant Members and Adherents have the right to attend and speak at meetings of the congregation but only Communicant Members who are Voting Members may propose or second any resolution and vote thereon. - 46.
+Meetings of the congregation may be called for the following purposes - - (a) to consider the state of religion and needs of the community; - (b) to promote the cause of missions, Christian training and co-operation, or otherwise advance the Lord's work; - (c) to foster Church fellowship in the life and work of the congregation; - (d) to choose a minister, ruling elders or members of the Congregational Committee; - (e) to authorise transactions affecting the congregational organisations or agents; - (f) to authorise transactions affecting the congregational ownership of, interest in, or plans for, any lands or buildings; - (g) to appoint, remove or accept the resignation of trustees of the congregational property; (See App.
+6C) - (h) to appoint independent examiners or auditors for the congregational accounts in accordance with the requirements of charity law; - to contribute to, or authorise the raising of, special funds for congregational or other religious or charitable objects; or - (j) for such other objects as the Kirk Session may determine.